P0ed/Xcopper/README.md

 rotation, whether it is mirrored and where it stands, and a label the net name it carries.
 A wire reports the net it lands in and how long it is, both read back out of the drawing rather than stored.

-Only one object at a time: a selection of several has no properties in common, so the inspector counts it and leaves it alone.
-A net can still be given to the whole selection at once from the Nets panel.

-While a field has the keyboard the plain key shortcuts stand down, so a value typed into it cannot pick a tool and a backspace cannot delete the very object being described.
-Clicking back on the drawing hands the keyboard to the canvas again.

 ## Nets